Dean: Balaji Rajagopalan, Ph.D.

 Create innovative academic and business experiences through partnerships among students, faculty, staff, alumni, and the business community.

 College of Business undergraduates are expected to achieve the following learning goals and objectives.

-Our graduates will demonstrate leadership and professional skills.
+Our graduates will demonstrate problem solving skills.

-Our graduates will demonstrate awareness of ethical business practices.
+Our graduates will demonstrate common business knowledge.

 Students will complete an assessment of their interests, skills, and motivators, and based on this assessment, the program will help students select a specific business major and ultimately a successful career that best matches their personal characteristics.

 Passport is a non-credit program required for all students who are pursuing a major in business.
 Passport helps students become aware of the variety of co-curricular options the College of Business has to offer outside the classroom as well as course electives that particularly strengthen the likelihood of a student’s eventual success in the “real world.”
 Before graduation, students are required to participate in activities in each of these areas: Business Communications, Career Development, Ethics, Experiential Learning, Global, Leadership, and Service.

 Limited Retention Requirements

 All business majors must complete UBUS 310 in the first semester in which they enroll in 300- or 400-level business courses.
 Prerequisites for UBUS 310 are: a grade of C or better in each of the 100- and 200-level courses in the Business Core; having a 2.75 or better cumulative GPA; and having junior standing.
 To continue as a business major, students must earn a C or better in UBUS 310.
 UBUS 311 and OMIS 351 (accountancy students are required to take ACCY 310 in place of OMIS 351) must be completed no later than the semester or term immediately following completion of UBUS 310.
 Additional retention requirements for each major can be found under Department Requirements.